 Place vanilla cold brew ice cubes into the bottom of a 475 ml.
 Add your espresso-style shots to the ice, add more vanilla syrup to taste, pour in your frothed milk, stir to combine, and top with whipped cream.

 And there you have it, a ridiculously simple iced vanilla latte you can make at home.
 Serve this alongside a thick slice of banana bread for the best results.
 Or here’s a cool variation if you want to make a Starbucks copycat vanilla iced latte or this special Christmas latte recipe for the holidays!

 Did you make this iced vanilla latte?
 What’d you think?
-Drop us a comment below.
+Drop us a comment below!

 No, you don’t have to use vanilla syrup; you can use any syrup you prefer.
 Feel free to mix and match different syrups to create whatever iced latte you like.